solid/solidproject.org/_posts/this-week-in-solid/2019-12-05-this-week-in-solid.md

 Important!
 The Solid weekly call on the 5th of December is canceled.

 Tune in at [this line](https://zoom.us/j/261297657):
+* on the 5th December at 16:00 CET.
 * on the 12th December at 10:00 CET.
 * on the 19th December at 16:00 CET.
 * No call on the 26th December due to Boxing Day.